 - Proof of where you live (such as a recent water, electric, cable, gas or telephone bill, or current rental or mortgage agreement).

 - Proof of income for all household members (such as Medicaid Card, Work First Eligibility, letter of Food Stamp certification, paycheck stub or tax return for self-employed).

 - Immunization Records for all infants and children

-3. Keep your appointment!
-If you have a problem and cannot go at the time scheduled, call and make a new appointment.
-PHONE: (252) 257-2116
+- Keep your appointment!
+If you have a problem and cannot make your appointment, please call to reschedule.
+(252) 257-2116

 - LaLeche League International www.llli.org